mehrad31415/EscherWeb/README.md

 Under the `src/wallpapers/` directory there are seven different wallpapers where each time the _homepage_ is reloaded one is randomly chosen as the wallpaper.
 These images were taken from `https://tiled.art/en/home/`.

 - The navigation bar includes _Home_, _Search_, _Draw_, _Escher_, _Gallery_, and _About_.
 The _About_ page provides a biref overview about the project and acknowledgements.
 The _Search_ provides an interface to lookup an image of the users choice.
 In the backend, Unsplash, Pexels, and Pixabay APIs are used to retrieve images.
 This functionality is rate-limited, and frequent requests may result in temporary unavailability.
-One choosing the image, there is a button `Use in Escher` which leads to the _Escher_ home page.
+Once choosing the image, there is a button `Use in Escher` which leads to the _Escher_ page.
 Likewise, in the _Draw_ page there is a canvas where the user can draw their own shape and upon clicking on `Use in Escher` they will be redirected to the `Escher` page.
 Alternatively, the user can directly go to the _Escher_ page from the navigation bar and upload their image of choice in `png/jpg` format.

 ![search](public/search.png)